aws/aws-s3-accessgrants-plugin-java-v2/README.md

 ```

 While building S3 client you have to provide a credentialsProvider object which contains credentials that have access to get credentials from Access Grants.
+Note - We only support IAM credentials with this release.

 ````
 S3Client s3Client = S3Client.builder()